MCarlomagno/dvt/README.md

 ## [WIP] Distributed Validator Technology for Ethereum

-1. [WIP] Inception: DKG using FROST mechanism.

-2. [TODO] A new message arrives and colaborators sign the message using shares.

-3. [TODO] Once the resulting signature is valid (verified against public key) the message is broadcasted.

 ## TSS for ECDSA (Ethereum-Compatible)
 ### Key Generation:
 - The private key is split into shares, one for each participant.